-These are just a few of the meta-skills that will help you earn and develop as a procurement professional today.
-Of course, your subject matter knowledge and ability to negotiate a contract will serve you well.
+These are just a few of the meta-skills that will help you learn and develop as a procurement professional today.
+Of course, your subject-matter knowledge and ability to negotiate a contract will serve you well.

 Another skill to hone is how to clearly put across your ideas and strategies with internal and external stakeholders.
-However, having the savvy to gauge situations and behavior while anticipating what could happen next will be vital to your success within the procurement function of the future.
+Having the savvy to gauge situations and behavior while anticipating what could happen next will be vital to your success within the procurement function of the future.

 Although some of these seem like innate qualities or even personality traits, you shouldn’t worry if they don’t come naturally to you.
 Many of the above skills come from truly understanding yourself and your role.
 This will involve a lot of life experience, so you shouldn’t expect it all to happen at once.
 Even a meta-skill can be learned.
 Though it will take time and effort, once you have figured it out, you will be able to add to your hard and soft skills much more easily.